 Nürnberger Symphoniker presents the 'Cello Concerto in D in the Meistersingerhalle, Nürnberg on 18 April 2015 at 8pm.
 Soloist Sebastian Hess, conductor John Carewe.
 Programme also includes Copland's Appalachian Spring and Dvorák's Symphony No. 8. www.nuernbergersymphoniker.de

-Carlos Greull presents The Zoo in Switzerland in June 2015.
+Carlos Greull presents The Zoo in the Raubtierpark (zoo) at Subingen, Switzerland in on 25 May 2015.
 Further details in due course.